What kind of Recycler Are You? Take the Quiz and Find Out!

 - Metal containers (aluminum, tin and steel cans)

 When: Beginning the week of April 8, 2019

 Where: Curbside every other week (on alternate weeks as the “Rigid” material pickup)

 What: "Fiber" materials will be collected as follows

 - Mixed Paper, Newspapers, Magazines

-Glass: If residents wish to recycle glass, Meridian Waste will be establishing a few drop-off locations throughout Wildwood for this material, otherwise it can be placed in the trash.
-The locations for drop-off of glass will be announced soon.
+Glass: If residents wish to recycle glass, Meridian Waste has established drop-off locations for this material (see below), otherwise it can be placed on the trash.

 Additional Recycle Container: Meridian residential customers have been provided an additional 65-gallon or 95-gallon recycle container to allow sorting materials into "rigids" or "fiber" containers by April 1st.
 Meridian has placed stickers on existing recycling containers to mark them as "Rigids" and new containers as "Fiber".
 Additional stickers are available at City Hall.

 Container Corrections: If you don't want the additional cart, received the incorrect cart size, or would like to swap for a different size, please contact your Dedicated Wildwood Customer Care Agent, Heath Goodrich, at 314-291-3131 ext.
 2432 or via email at HGoodrich@MeridianWaste.com.